westlicht/performer/_pages/manual/index.md

 <h4>Shifting Steps</h4>

-Press `SHIFT` + `PREV` or `SHIFT` + `NEXT` to shift all steps in the sequence to the left or right.
-This has the same effect as [Rotation](#appendix-rotation), but instead of changing the playback position, shifting actually moves the steps in the sequence itself.
+Press `SHIFT` + `PREV` or `SHIFT` + `NEXT` to shift all steps in the sequence between the current first and last step to the left or right.
+Steps will _wrap around_ on both sides.
+This has a similar effect as [Rotation](#appendix-rotation), but instead of changing the playback position, shifting actually moves the steps in the sequence itself.

 <h4>Context Menu</h4>